phico-php/query/README.md

 ## Issues

+This is still under development and some features will be missing until I need them.

 If you discover any bugs or issues with behaviour or performance please create an issue, if you are able a pull request with a fix would be most helpful.

 Please make sure to update tests as appropriate.